yosefede06/RouteFinder/README.md

 7. **Route Distance and Time**:
    - After generating a route, the total distance (in kilometers) and estimated time (in hours and minutes) will be displayed beneath the map.

-## Backend Algorithms

-The backend of this project is powered by Python, and it handles the core algorithms for route calculation, filtering Points of Interest (POIs), and managing distance constraints.
-Below is a breakdown of the key backend functionality:

-### 1. **Route Calculation**:
-   - The backend retrieves the start and end points selected by the user, and using Python's `haversine` formula, it calculates the great-circle distance between two points on the Earth.
-   - This distance is used to determine if a POI is within the maximum allowed distance specified by the user.
-   - The route generation algorithm ensures that only POIs within the specified distance range are included in the route.

-### 2. **POI Filtering**:
-   - After the user selects categories of interest (such as restaurants, cafes, etc.), the backend algorithm filters out the POIs that fall under those categories.
-   - POIs are further filtered by their proximity to the selected start and end points.
-Only those that lie within the combined start-to-end distance and fall within the user's maximum distance setting will be displayed.

-### 3. **Dynamic Rating System**:
-   - For each POI, the backend assigns a random rating between 1 and 10 (floating point), which simulates real-world user ratings.
-These ratings are generated using Python's `random.uniform()` function.
-   - The ratings are updated dynamically in the Firebase database and are displayed to the user as part of the POI's detailed information.

-### 4. **Firebase Integration**:
-   - The backend is tightly integrated with Firebase, which is used for storing and retrieving POIs, route requests, and responses.
-   - Python interacts with Firebase using the `firebase-admin` SDK to retrieve the list of POIs, update their ratings, and store route requests and their corresponding calculated results.
-   - The backend efficiently updates the Firebase database in bulk to minimize the number of network requests, ensuring faster performance.

-### 5. **Maximum Distance Filtering**:
-   - Users can set a maximum allowed distance for the route via the frontend slider.
-The backend uses this value to filter POIs by their total distance from the start and end points.
-   - The backend ensures that only POIs that fall within the specified range are returned, optimizing the displayed results and avoiding unnecessary clutter on the map.

-### 6. **Real-time POI and Route Updates**:
-   - The backend listens for changes in the Firebase database and triggers real-time updates to the frontend when the POIs or route data is modified.
-This ensures that users always have the most up-to-date information without needing to refresh the page.

-By leveraging Python's powerful libraries for distance calculations and data management, this backend efficiently processes user requests and dynamically generates route and POI information in real-time.

 ## Firebase Configuration